Tom Daly (rugby union)

-Tom Daly (born 31 July 1993) is an Irish rugby union player for Connacht.
-At 6'4" and 106-kg (16 stone), he plays the centre position.
-He formerly played for Lansdowne in the All Ireland League.
+Tom Daly (born 31 July 1993) is a former professional Irish rugby union player.
+At 6'4" and 106-kg (16 stone), he played the centre position.
+He formerly played for Lansdowne in the All Ireland League, Leinster, Connacht and most recently Stade Niçois.

 Club career

 Daly featured for Leinster at both u-18 and u-19 youth levels, and entered the Leinster academy in 2013.
 After three years in the academy, he was awarded his first fully professional contract ahead of the 2016–17 season.
 He debuted in a November 2016 away win against Zebre, and made nine appearances in the 2016–17 season, mostly as a substitute.
 In an August 2017 pre-season Leinster match, Daly suffered damage to the ACL in his knee, forcing him to miss almost the entire 2017–18 season.

 In December 2018, Daly joined Connacht on a loan deal for the remainder of the 2018–19 season.
 In April 2019, Daly signed a contract to remain at Connacht.